BDelhees/mendicantbias/src/milestone3.md

 Create a docker-compose.yml file which:

-1. Starts a PostgreSQL Server Docker container (version 12.4).
-It should use a Docker volume to persist your data, even after your Docker container was stopped and deleted.
+1. *Start a PostgreSQL Server Docker container (version 12.4).
+It should use a Docker volume to persist your data, even after your Docker container was stopped and deleted.*

-We created a docker compose file, called ***docker-compose.yml***, which keeps the data even after the docker container is deleted or stopped.
+We created a docker compose file, called **docker-compose.yml**, which keeps the data even after the docker container is deleted or stopped.
 To do this, we copied and modified a code as such:

 ```sh
 version: "3.8"